Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 This way the noise is reduced or completely removed, but the attack and sustain of each drum hit still comes through clearly and sounds natural.
 By using compression before the gate and turning the noise up, it will become much harder to achieve this balance.

-Once the signal has been gated, the compression will only be working with the output signal that is “leftover”, A.K.A. the actual drum hits.
-By doing your processing this way you are also ensuring that the background noise isn’t triggering the compressor in unexpected ways.
+Once the signal has been gated, the compression will only work with the output signal that is “leftover”, A.K.A. the actual drum hits.
+By processing this way you are also ensuring that the background noise isn’t triggering the compressor in unexpected ways.
 Overall, this approach is better than placing compressors before a gate.

 Compressor Placement With Delay and Reverb